27 September 2019

 GIVE ME LIBERTY (A) - A director making his English-language debut and a no-name cast produce this powerful story of a harried medical-transport driver navigating a personal hellscape and a van full of eccentrics through the streets of Milwaukee.
 Kirill Mikhanovsky, a Russian immigrant, mines his own experiences and crafts a day-in-the-life of Vic (first-timer Chris Galust), a 20-something son of Russian immigrants who juggles personal tribulations with his responsibilities for the sick, ailing and handicapped clients that he ferries, party-bus style, around the city, which happens to be paralyzed by protests in the wake of the police shooting of a young black man.

-Mikhanovsky takes this intoxicating mix and masterfully splays in on the screen in whirling images and at breakneck speed.
+Mikhanovsky takes this intoxicating mix and masterfully splays it on the screen in whirling images and at breakneck speed.
 Vic barely pauses for a breath.
 In addition to his regular passengers on this given day, he agrees to take on the residents of his grandfather's nursing home, who were abandoned by their scheduled driver and need a ride to the funeral service of one of their own.

 The individual characters -- many of whom are non-actors with true disabilities -- can be funny and heartbreaking.
 The most experienced actor is Maxim Stoyanov as Dima, a grifter who has a scam in mind (and designs on Vic's sister) as he goes along for the ride.
 Lauren "Lolo" Spencer is unforgettable as Tracy, whose motormouth makes up for the limitations of her legs and who represents the emotional core of the film.
 We get a one-man Greek chorus from a chain-smoking paraplegic (James Watson) who guides Vic as a philosophical guru.